yashyash0110/Git-and-Github/README.md

 **git init** : Intializes the git software.
    - This lets the current directory to be tracked by git.
-   - This command is run once in the project directorty and the intilization happens.
+   - This command is run once in the project directorty and the intialization happens.
 You don't need to run it again.
    - A hidden folder **.git** gets created to keep history of all the files and folders.